MichAuto > Blog > Media Coverage > Stellantis, LG Energy Solution invest $4.1B for EV battery plant in Windsor

 Because EV batteries are heavy and transporting them increases risks for damage, automakers typically look for locations within proximity of their assembly plants.
 Stellantis has several within a 70-mile radius of the selected battery plant location, including two in Detroit and one each in Sterling Heights; Warren; Toledo, Ohio; and Windsor.

-That means this investment in Windsor is a good thing even for Michigan, said Glenn Stevens, executive director of MICHauto, the automotive and mobility arm of the Detroit Regional Chamber.
+That means this investment in Windsor is a good thing even for Michigan, said Glenn Stevens, executive director of MichAuto, the automotive and mobility arm of the Detroit Regional Chamber.

 “We really do look at and view Windsor and Ontario as part of the supply chain and ecosystem and cluster density here.
 This investment actually makes it stronger,” he said.
 It provides Metro Detroit plants “a committed source of batteries near them, which means those plants have a plan for the future.”